goFrendiAsgard/jurnal-chiml/examples/README.md

 # Problem

-We want to give a brief example about how `CHIML`, `HTTP-API`, and `BPMN` can be use in order to orchestrate the pre-existing components to achieve a greater goal.
+We want to give a brief example about how `CHIML` and `Node.Js` can be use in order to orchestrate the pre-existing web-services to get data in a desired format.

 We will keep the explanation as short as possible as we want the readers to state their opinions by directly looking at the implementation.